ogre-tab/cs483web-project/README.md

 Navigate to the 'scraping' directory.\
 Run 'scrape.py' followed by 'build_db.py'.

-Navigate to the 'indexing' directory.\
+Navigate to the root directory.\
-Run 'whooshPowers.py' to start the indexer.\
+Run 'app.py' to start the flask webserver.
-For a simple user interface, run 'whooshPowers.py --gui'.